 Most recently, the United Nations developed a comprehensive and integral international convention to promote and protect the rights and dignity of persons with disabilities.
-The United Nations Convention on the Rights of Persons with Disabilities was adopted by the General Assembly in December 2006 and was signed by Australia on 30 March 2007.
+The United Nations Convention on the Rights of Persons with Disabilities was adopted by the United Nations General Assembly in 2006 and was signed by Australia in 2007.
 The Australian Government ratified the convention on 17 July 2008 and on 30 July 2009 it announced that Australia will become a party to the Optional Protocol, which allows individuals and groups to petition the United Nations’ Committee on the Rights of Persons with Disabilities, once all national procedures have been exhausted.
-The convention, which came into force on 4 April 2008, has now been signed by 159 signatories and ratified by 157.
+The convention, which came into force on 4 April 2008, has now been signed by 160 signatories and ratified by 157.
 Its Optional Protocol has been signed by 92 signatories and ratified by 87.
-It will provide a disability specific international human rights instrument with the same status as other conventions.
+It provides a disability specific international human rights instrument with the same status as other conventions.

 Many of the rights referenced in Australian and Victorian statutes flow from these international human rights obligations, despite the fact that Australia’s legal system is not generally rights-based (although the Victorian Government adopted the Charter of Human Rights and Responsibilities Act 2006 (Vic)).
 The Australian Government recently considered the possibility of a national Bill of Rights for Australia but decided, instead, to adopt a national Human Rights Framework.